 Go Code Colorado is committed to an open and transparent process.
-All Go Code Colorado rules and judging criteria are made publicly available as soon as they are finalized each year.
+All Go Code Colorado rules and judging criteria are publicly available throughout the competition.

 If you have questions about any of the rules, regulations, or requirements email us anytime.